Hindu denominations

 Hindu denominations, sampradayas, traditions, movements, and sects are traditions and sub-traditions within Hinduism centered on one or more gods or goddesses, such as Vishnu, Shiva, Shakti and so on.
 The term sampradaya is used for branches with a particular founder-guru with a particular philosophy.

 Hinduism has no central doctrinal authority and many practising Hindus do not claim to belong to any particular denomination or tradition.
 Four major traditions are, however, used in scholarly studies: Vaishnavism, Shaivism, Shaktism and Smartism.
-These are sometimes referred to as the denominations of Hinduism, and they differ in the primary deity at the centre of the tradition.
-A notable feature of Hindu denominations is that they do not deny other concepts of the divine or deity, and often celebrate the other as henotheistic equivalent.
+These are sometimes referred to as the denominations of Hinduism, and they differ in the primary deity at the centre of each tradition.

+A notable feature of Hindu denominations is that they do not deny other concepts of the divine or deity, and often celebrate the other as henotheistic equivalents.
 The denominations of Hinduism, states Lipner, are unlike those found in major religions of the world, because Hindu denominations are fuzzy with individuals practising more than one, and he suggests the term "Hindu polycentrism".

 Although Hinduism contains many denominations and philosophies, it is linked by shared concepts, recognisable rituals, cosmology, shared textual resources, pilgrimage to sacred sites and the questioning of authority.

-Typology
+Etymology

 The word Hindu is an exonym.
 This word Hindu is derived from the Indo-Aryan and Sanskrit word Sindhu, which means "a large body of water", covering "river, ocean".
 It was used as the name of the Indus River and also referred to its tributaries.
-The actual term 'hindu' first occurs, states Gavin Flood, as "a Persian geographical term for the people who lived beyond the river Indus (Sanskrit: Sindhu)".
+The actual term 'Hindu' first occurs, states Gavin Flood, as "a Persian geographical term for the people who lived beyond the river Indus (Sanskrit: Sindhu)".
 Hindus are persons who regard themselves as culturally, ethnically, or religiously adhering to aspects of Hinduism.
 Historically, the term has also been used as a geographical, cultural, and later religious identifier for people living in the Indian subcontinent.
 In the 18th century, European merchants and colonists began to refer to the followers of Indian religions collectively as Hindus until about mid 20th century.
 Hindus subscribe to a diversity of ideas on spirituality and traditions, but have no ecclesiastical order, no unquestionable religious authorities, no governing body, no prophet(s) nor any binding holy book; Hindus can choose to be polytheistic, pantheistic, monotheistic, monistic, agnostic, atheistic or humanist.

+Overview of Denominations

 Hinduism as it is commonly known can be subdivided into a number of major currents.
 Of the historical division into six darsanas (philosophies), two schools, Vedanta and Yoga, are currently the most prominent.
 Classified by primary deity or deities, four major Hinduism modern currents are Vaishnavism (Vishnu), Shaivism (Shiva), Shaktism (Shakti) and Smartism (five deities treated as same).
 These deity-centered denominations feature a synthesis of various philosophies such as Samkhya, Yoga and Vedanta, as well as shared spiritual concepts such as moksha, dharma, karma, samsara, ethical precepts such as ahimsa, texts (Upanishads, Puranas, Mahabharata, Agamas), ritual grammar and rites of passage.